 A fascinating culture

+Rich in ancient tradition yet ultra contemporary, Japan is mesmerising.
 Japanese culture is so well preserved and is an integral part of learning the language which can be a fascinating experience.
-The Japanese are always open to showing foreigners the ins and outs of their customs.
+The Japanese are always open to showing visitors the ins and outs of their customs.

 Tokyo is one of the fashion capitals of the world, attracting thousands of designers to Fashion week every year.
 The industry is worth 143 billion dollars and welcomes foreign designers, models, bloggers and critics from all over.

 Explore the diverse landscapes of the different prefectures from Mt.
 Fuji, to Kinkakuji (the golden temple) in Kyoto, to the cities of Osaka and Tokyo and the beaches of Okinawa.

 The anime industry is valued at 17.7 billion dollars and is always searching for upcoming talent abroad.
 Having Japanese gives artists a huge edge.